Add Amazon WorkSpaces

 - Find the Deep Security IAM policy.
 You can find it under Policies on the left, or you can look for the Deep Security IAM role or IAM user that references the policy and then click the policy within it.

-- Modify the Deep Security IAM policy to look like the one shown in Configure an IAM policy.
+- Modify the Deep Security IAM policy to look like the one shown in Add AWS cloud accounts.
 The policy includes Amazon WorkSpaces permissions.
 If you added more than one AWS account to Deep Security, the IAM policy must be updated under all the AWS accounts.

 - In Deep Security Manager, edit your AWS account: